SlyPex/graph-gym-hpa/README.md

   - `policies/run` : The main start point of this project to start a training/testing of an agent.

 ## Usage 🚀
 The following steps require files from this repository.
-First, clone the project:
+First, clone the project and access the directory:
   - ```bash
     git clone https://github.com/SlyPex/graph-gym-hpa.git
+    ```
+  - ```bash
+    cd graph-gym-hpa/
     ```

 ### Cluster Setup 🛠️